daattali/beautiful-jekyll/capstone/timeline.md

 ---
 layout: page
-title: Procedure for MDS Capstone projects
+title: Timeline

 ---

 The application period for the 2018 capstone course is now open!
 The capstone course will run __April 23, 2018 - June 29, 2018__ (10 weeks).

-## Timeline
+The timeline is below, followed by additional detail on each event.

 | Event | Deadline/Period |
 | ----- | ---- |